|Elliott Sound Products||Valves vs. Transistors (Part I)|

 Copyright © 2009 - Rod Elliott (ESP)

-The valve vs. transistor debate has been going ever since transistor amps first became available, and it shows no sign of abating any time soon.
+The valve (aka vacuum tube or just 'tube') vs. transistor debate has been going ever since transistor amps first became available, and it shows no sign of abating any time soon.
 Guitar amp makers have been using hybrids - valves, transistors (and/or opamps) in various configurations for many years, with varied success.
 For those who prefer at least some valves in their amplifier, the choice is either valve preamp and transistor output or vice versa.
 This arrangement is certainly cheaper and more reliable, but if someone really wants a full valve amp, then that's what they'll buy.

 A great many of the claimed differences are simply imagined, but there most certainly are many very real differences that are clearly audible in a blind test.
 The overall perception is that valves are 'better', but this is generally not the case.
 It was a different matter in the early days of transistor amps though - the semiconductor devices themselves had some serious limitations.
 They were slow by modern standards, linearity was pretty poor (large gain changes with variations in collector current for example), and crossover distortion was not uncommon in low priced consumer audio products.